 - Overall, we rate Ricochet Right Biased based on editorial positions that usually favor a conservative perspective.
 We also rate them Mixed for factual reporting due to poor sourcing techniques and the occasional promotion of misinformation.

 Factual Reporting: MIXED

-Notes: Ricochet is a right biased news and opinion political website.
-It is a subscription site which has articles posted by contributors and members on which members can comment and discuss the issues raised.
+Ricochet is a right-biased news and opinion political website.
+It is a subscription site with articles posted by contributors and members on which members can comment and discuss the issues raised.
 The site describes itself as a place for “center-right conversation.”
-Richochet was started in May 2010 and founded by Rob Long and Peter Robinson.
-Ricochet also hosts a podcast from National Review.
+Richochet was started in May 2010 and was founded by Rob Long and Peter Robinson.

 Silent Cal Productions, LLC owns and publishes the website.
 Membership fees and advertising generate revenue.

 Analysis / Bias